congqiao/macos-guide/README.md

-# Getting Started with OS X
+# Getting Started with macOS

 ## Essentials